 Being honest with yourself about what you can afford will help you avoid wasting time on unattainable properties.
 What’s more, keep in mind that the costs can add up quickly right after buying and moving into a new home (think furnishing, unexpected renovations, etc.), so it’s better to be overprepared financially.

-A realtor is meant to be your trusted guide in the world of homebuying.
-We can’t stress enough the importance of choosing a great real estate agent.
+A real estate agent is meant to be your trusted guide in the world of homebuying.
+We can’t stress enough the importance of choosing a great real estate agent—often it makes or breaks your homebuying experience.
+So doing a little research on agents upfront (or using Clever to do the research for you) will go a long way throughout your entire home purchase.

-Finding one who understands your needs—and can act on them—is almost as important as choosing the right home itself.
+Finding an agents who understands your needs—and can act on them—is almost as important as choosing the right home itself.
 They can help you buy your dream home faster and with less stress.
 Take your time and find the right match by asking these questions:

 - How much experience do you have working in this area?